efoncubierta/cloudspec/doc/syntax.md

     access_logs is enabled

 Group "EC2 validations"
-  Rule "Instances must use 'gp2' volume types and at least 50GiBs large."
+  Rule "Instances must use 'gp2' volumes and be at least 50GiBs large."
     On aws:ec2:instance
+    With
+      tags["environment"] equal to "production"
     Assert
       devices (
         > volume (